fractalzombie/frzb-dependency-injection/Documentation/AS_SERVICE.md

 ```

 And then annotate service with attribute `#[AsService]` and it will be work as if you
-configure it in the yaml file.
+configure it in the yaml file:

 ```php
 namespace App\Http\Service;